 79 X 48.5 CM

 Hazewinkel has been animating material sourced from the Classical world ever since his 2006 residency at The British School at Rome.
-In particular, his discovery in the School archive of a late 19th century collection of photographs of Classical sculptures, and their glass negatives, has generated numerous projects.
-With Head Replacement Therapy (plundered), Hazewinkel has juxtaposed images of headless statues from this collection with thin cross-sections of agate placed so as to mimic the absent cranium.
+In particular, numerous projects have been generated from items found in the Marshall Collection, which is held in the School archive.
+This little known extensive collection comprises late 19th century photographic documentation of Classical sculptures, and their glass negatives, which originally assisted in the commercial trading of the sculptures.
+With Head Replacement Therapy: (plundered II-VI), Hazewinkel has juxtaposed images of headless statues from this collection with thin cross-sections of agate placed so as to mimic the absent cranium.
 The restored heads are radically disproportionate in size to “their” bodies, and imply that the brain’s cavity has expanded to accommodate the thoughts and memories of centuries.
 Lacking obvious physiognomic features, the sliced stones offer a proxy: the promise of a head and a face.
 I can’t let go of the idea of the children’s toy, Mr Potato Head, with its comic anthropomorphism and just a touch of Mary Shelley.
 This tragicomic quality of ill-fitting parts relates directly to early 20th century collage satirists such as Hanna Hoch and Max Ernst, or Piranesi’s 18th century mash-ups of classical fragments.
 Piranesi posits a hyper-exaggerated Classical world imbued with Romantic pathos - and just a touch of absurdity.
-Hazewinkel may not go quite so far, especially as the agate suggests an interiority offered up for display (beautifully back-lit, as are the photo images, through the novel process of electro-illumination).
+Hazewinkel may not go quite so far, especially as the agate suggests an interiority offered up for display (beautifully back-lit, as are the photo images, through the novel process of electroluminescence).
 His “head-replacement therapy” cedes a new life to these objects, otherwise slumbering in the limbo of the archive.
 They may not speak aloud like Pasquino – the beloved antique sculpture upon which Roman citizens have for centuries affixed witty and ribald messages – but they appear to think.